ClaireMcA/API-Tuya-Bulbs/README.md

 All the endpoints that were made as part of this project can be found below:

-This endpoint will toggle the switch.
+`/:deviceId`

+Toggles the bulb.
 (If the light is on, it will turn it off.
 If it is off, it will turn it on.)
-`/:deviceId`

 #### Off

-This endpoint will switch both devices off
 `/off`

+Switches both bulbs off

+`/:deviceId/off`

-This endpoint switches only the selected endpoint off `/:deviceId/off`
+Switches the selected bulb off

-#### Om
+#### On

-This endpoint will switch both devices on
 `/on`

+Switches both bulbs on

+`/:deviceId/on`

-This endpoint switches only the selected endpoint on `/:deviceId/on`
+Switches only the selected bulb on

 #### Flicker

+`/flicker`

-This was a fun endpoint that gets both devices to flicker twice `/flicker`
+Makes both bulbs to flicker twice

+`/:deviceId/flicker`

-This flickers the selected device twice `/:deviceId/flicker`
+Flickers the selected bulb twice

 #### Colour Temperature

 For colour temperature adjustments, values can be between 100 and 1000, or the keywords 'warm', 'warmwhite' or 'white'

-This enpoint will adjust the colour temperature of both bulbs.
 `/colour/:colourVal`

-This enpoint allows you to adjust the colour temperature of both bulbs.
+Adjusts the colour temperature of both bulbs.

 `/:deviceId/colour/:colourVal`

+Adjusts the colour temperature of the selected bulb.

 #### Brightness

 For brightness adjustments, values can be between 100 and 1000, or the keywords 'low', 'mid' or 'high'

-This enpoint will adjust the brightness of both bulbs.
 `/bright/:brightVal`

-This enpoint allows you to adjust the brightness of both bulbs.
+Adjusts the brightness of both bulbs.

 `/:deviceId/bright/:brightVal`

+Adjusts the brightness of the selected bulb.